New York Fashion Week is in full swing, with the best of the best designers

 Shields, who is pursuing a degree in fashion design at the Art Institute in New York City, is one of 12 designers chosen to showcase their designs during the annual Art Institute runway show.

-best celebrity dresses
+celebrity dresses

 The show highlights the work of the school's top students.
 With professional models and hair and makeup artists among the backdrop of New York Fashion Week, this is a full-on production.